michigandaily/sink/README.md

 Create a configuration file (i.e. `config.json`).
 The JSON file should have a `deployment` property with an object value.
 The value should include the following properties: `distribution`, `region`, `bucket`, `key`, `build`, and `profile`.

 - The `distribution` property specifies the S3 bucket's associated CloudFront distribution.
 This will be used to invalidate files if needed.
+If you do not want to invalidate the bucket's distribution, either set `distribution` as an empty string or don't include the property altogether.
 - The `region` property specifies where the S3 bucket is located.
 - The `bucket` property will be used to determine which S3 bucket to deploy to.
 - The `key` property will be used to determine which sub-directory in the `bucket` to deploy to.